 Let me know.
 Cheers, [ Your Name ]

-Once they accept the invitation, send them the content limit and deadline.
-Don’t forget to maintain the progress in an excel or calendar.
+Once they accept the invitation, send them the guidelines.
+Don’t forget to maintain the progress in an excel or your weekly calendar.

 The beauty of expert roundup is that you are not just trying to promote yourself.
 The experts you have published are going to take your name out.